official-notfishvr/Armdot-DeObfuscator/README.md

 # Armdot DeObfuscator

-A comprehensive deobfuscator for ArmDot-protected .NET assemblies using dnlib.
+A deobfuscator for ArmDot-protected .NET assemblies using dnlib.
 Star the repository and I will publicly post it! when its done or we get stars.

 ## Features